Towards pedestrian head tracking: A benchmark dataset and a multi-source data fusion network: Algorithmic Analysis

-\textbf{MIFN v.s.
-Fairmot.} In the original Fairmot paper \citep{BS7-fairmot}, the training losses include two parts: detection branch and Re-ID branch.
-The detection branch include three parts: heatmap head aims to estimate the locations of the object centers with focal loss; offset and size heads aim to localize objects more precisely in box offset and size with $l_1$ losses; Re-ID head aims to extract features and distinguish objects through a classification task with cross entropy loss.
-We visualize the training processes of MIFN and Fairmot in Figure~\ref{lossplot}.
-The corresponding metric evaluation of trained MIFN is in Table~\ref{sotaTRACK}.
+\textbf{MDFN v.s.
+Fairmot.} In the original Fairmot paper \citep{BS6-WOS:000692902100001}, the training losses include two parts: the detection and the Re-ID branchs.
+They are different and in charge of different tasks (detection and tracking) .The former (detection branch) includes three parts: heatmap head aims to estimate the locations of the object centres with focal loss; offset and size heads aim to localize objects more precisely in box offset and size with $l_1$ losses; Re-ID head aims to extract features and distinguish objects through a classification task with crossentropy loss.
+We visualize the training processes of MDFN and Fairmot in Figure~\ref{lossplot}.
+The corresponding metric evaluation of trained MDFN is in Table~\ref{sotaTRACK}.

-We find that the four losses of our MIFN converge to lower values than Fairmot's.
-In particular, for the Re-ID loss, our MIFN's loss (red line) achieves a very low value (about 2.59), compared with Fairmot (about 6.90).
-This comparison shows that our MIFN can help the head tracking task more.
+We find that the four losses of our MDFN converge to lower values than Fairmot's.
+In particular, for the Re-ID loss, our MDFN's loss (red line) achieves a very low value (about 2.59), compared with Fairmot (about 6.90).
+This comparison shows that our MDFN can help the head tracking task more.

-The qualitative visualization of our MIFN are illustrated in Figure~\ref{vis-example}.
+The qualitative visualization of our MDFN is illustrated in Figure~\ref{vis-example}.
 The performances are evaluated on different crowded scenes (e.g., Roof, School Road).
-We present many successful results where most pedestrian heads are detected and tracked accurately, even though several heads are crowded and tiny.
+We visualize many positive examples where pedestrian heads are accurately tracked , even though heads are small and crowded.
 Besides, we provide similar visualization videos of other SOTA methods (e.g., BoT-SORT, DeepSort, Fairmot, and Bytetrack) in \footnote{\url{https://drive.google.com/drive/folders/1m-ZA9rPey-DJpuSrs67tnj-GRqoFisWS?usp=sharing}}.

-In summary, these above observations and comparison shows that our MIFN can boost head tracking performance.
-To our knowledge, multi-source information is not often used in head tracking benchmark.
+In summary, these above observations and comparisons show that our MDFN can boost head tracking performance.
+To our knowledge, multi-source data with feature fusion is not often used in head tracking studies.